MAIN-Lab/C-PLES/README.md

 <img src="images/prediction_samples.png"/>

 Figure 3.
 Visual comparison of multi-class Martian landslide segmentation outputs. (a) Input RGB image, (b) the segmentation mask (ground truth), (c) - (i) the segmentation outputs of experimented DL architectures: U-Net, Attention U-Net, TransUNet, R2UNet, UNet 3+, UNet++, and Swin-Unet, (j) the proposed C-PLES, respectively

+## Citation

+If you use [C-PLES](https://github.com/MAIN-Lab/C-PLES/) in your research, we would appreciate a citation to the original paper: